sakshii0555/student-feedback-system/README.md

 ---

-## 📂 Project Structure
-student-feedback-system-c/
-│
-├── frontend/
-│ ├── index.html – Feedback form user interface
-│ ├── style.css – Styling, layout, and design
-│ └── script.js – API communication logic
-│
-└── backend/
-└── server.c – C backend server using Winsock

-▶️ How to Run the Project (Windows – Easy Steps)
+## ▶️ How to Run the Project

 1. Open Command Prompt and navigate to the backend folder.

-2.
-3. Compile the backend server using GCC: gcc server.c -o server -lws2_32
+2. Compile the backend server using GCC: gcc server.c -o server -lws2_32

-4. Run the server:
+3. Run the server:
    server

-5. The server will start running at: http://localhost:8080
+4. The server will start running at: http://localhost:8080

-6. Open the frontend by double-clicking: frontend/index.html
+5. Open the frontend by double-clicking: frontend/index.html

-7. Fill in the feedback form and click Submit.
+6. Fill in the feedback form and click Submit.
    The feedback will be sent to the C backend server and stored locally.

 ## ⭐ Key Features